ulfben/RayTracerChallenge/README.md

 # RayTracerChallenge
 A side-project for 2023, following along Jamis Buck's "[The Ray Tracer Challenge](http://raytracerchallenge.com/)".
+I'm working in modern C++ and aiming to use only static polymorphism and value semantics throughout (ie: no inheritance or pointers).

 # Chapter 5:
 Coloring pixels.